chung-leong/conradish-x/README.md

 ![Complete view](doc/img/filter-2.jpg)

 Filtered contents will appear in red.
 Contents that Conradish deemed questionable will pulsate in yellow.
-In the example above, the line "*Catch up on the developing stories making headlines.*" is probably not something you want to keep.

-Click on a section to either restore or hide it.
+Click on a section to restore or hide it.
 When you're done, press **Ctrl-Shift-H** again.

 This feature is available even when "Filter page content" is disabled in the option pane.

 ## Printing

-Click the Print button to print.
+To print, click the **Print** button.
 Chrome's print window will appear.
-Double-check that the **Paper size** matches what is set in Conradish and that **Margins** is set to "Default".
+Double-check that **Paper size** matches what is set in Conradish and that **Margins** is set to "Default".
 The document will not print correctly if either one of these is off.

 ![Print window](doc/img/print-1.jpg)

 ## Finding documents

-To find a document you had created earlier, activate the extension's pop-up menu and choose "Show all documents":
+To find a document you had created earlier, activate the extension's pop-up menu and choose **Show all documents**:

 ![Pop-up menu](doc/img/pop-up-1.jpg)